-3. Bring the vinegar to vigorous simmer or low boil in a medium stockpot.
+3. Bring the vinegar to a vigorous simmer or low boil in a medium stockpot.

 4. Without touching the inside of the jars, remove each jar from the water with a pair of tongs and flip it over on a clean work surface.
 Place ½-1 teaspoons peppercorns, ½ teaspoon mustard seeds and a large sprig of tarragon in each jar.
-Add a fresh washed grape leaf if available.
+Add a small fresh washed grape leaf.
 Add 2-3 pearl onions and cucumbers to within ¾-inch of the top of the jar.
 Cover with hot vinegar.

 5. Wipe the rim of each jar and screw on the lid tightly, removing the lids from the water with the tongs.
 Wipe off any excessive moisture from the outside of the jars, then store in a cool, dark place for at least one month before eating.

-As we head into the dog days of August, the heat-loving crops continue to ripen more each day, and the animals continue to seek the sometimes elusive shade to stay cool—during the middle of the day the chickens are often burrowed in the cool dirt of their enclosure and the girls can be spotted lounging under the canopy of trees in their pasture (shenanigans are reserved for early morning or evening!).
+As we head into the dog days of August, the heat-loving crops are starting to ripen more each day, and the animals continue to seek the afternoon shade to stay cool—during the middle of the day the chickens are often burrowed in the cool dirt of their enclosure and the girls can be spotted lounging under the canopy of trees in their pasture.

-As much as the sun-ripened peppers and tomatoes are loving the recent heat wave, other more tender crops, such as the lettuces and greens, are now needing a good drink of water each day so that they continue to thrive.
-Our fruit crops are proving especially bountiful this year, from the big, juicy blueberries, raspberries and blackberries to colorful red and yellow plums.
+As much as the sun-ripened peppers and tomatoes are loving the sunshine, other more tender crops, such as the lettuces and greens, are now needing a good drink of water each day so that they continue to thrive.
+With the nice sunny weather, our fruit crops are proving to be bountiful, from the big, juicy blueberries, raspberries and blackberries to colorful red and yellow plums.

-As busy as we are around Bella Luna this time of year—both tending crops and hosting events such as weddings and special dinners—we also spend quite a bit of time in other people’s gardens, too, through our landscape design firm, Parterre.
-We conceptualize and install tranquil, natural gardens and outdoor living spaces all around the Sound as well as care for them using organic, low-impact gardening techniques.
+As busy as it is around Bella Luna this time of year—both with tending crops, caring for animals and hosting the special events we hold so dear—we also spend quite a bit of time in other people’s gardens, too, through our landscape design firm, Parterre.
+We conceptualize and install tranquil, natural gardens and outdoor living spaces all around the Puget Sound, as well as care for them using organic, low-impact gardening techniques.
 With its long daylight hours, this abundant season keeps us bustling between projects.

-During the long lingering evenings, we are preserving all the gorgeous summer delicacies.
-In addition to fruit preserves, our ‘jam sessions’ also include pickling cucumbers and canning beets, as well as making small batches of our Nonna Pat’s famous tomato sauce with vine-ripened tomatoes plucked fresh from the garden.
-In all, we have stowed away a thousand jars so far, sure to be beautiful reminders of this glorious, sun-kissed summer during the cold winter months that will arrive all too soon.
+During the lingering evenings, we are busy preserving all the gorgeous summer delicacies.
+In addition to fruit preserves, our “jam sessions” will also include pickling cucumbers and canning beets, as well as making small batches of our Nonna Pat’s famous tomato sauce with vine-ripened tomatoes plucked fresh from the garden, a favorite and versatile accompaniment for many different meals which lasts us until next summer when we start the process all over again!